-- Control nView Desktop Manager access and notification messages - Switch between desktops - Dock profiles, actions, and desktops on an nView toolbar.
-For recent enhancements to the nView toolbar, see "Release 60 Enhancements" on page 27. - Define gridlines on each of your monitors, which divides your display area o function as sub-monitors for easily performing tasks involving dialog box repositioning, window spanning and window maximize operations, etc. - Add application title bar buttons that give you quick and easy access to nView features and also provide feedback about the application state. - For example, the application title bar "maximize" button maximizes an application window to full desktop in Dualview, Clone, and Single-Display mode or a single display screen in nView Horizontal or Vertical Span mode. - The nView options menu on each application window let you access nView options (features), which can also be customized for individual applications.
+- Control nView Desktop Manager access and notification messages - Switch between desktops - Dock profiles, actions, and desktops on an nView toolbar. - Define gridlines on each of your monitors, which divides your display area o function as sub-monitors for easily performing tasks involving dialog box repositioning, window spanning and window maximize operations, etc. - Add application title bar buttons that give you quick and easy access to nView features and also provide feedback about the application state. - For example, the application title bar "maximize" button maximizes an application window to full desktop in Dualview, Clone, and Single-Display mode or a single display screen in nView Horizontal or Vertical Span mode. - The nView options menu on each application window let you access nView options (features), which can also be customized for individual applications.

-The User Interface features are discussed in "Using the User Interface Settings" on page 133.
+The User Interface features are discussed in "Using the User Interface Settings" on page 145.